Open-Markets-Initiative/wireshark-lua/ReadMe.md

 Production packet captures are required for protocol verification.
 If your organization has the rights to packet captures, and you wish to make the world a better place, please post captures to this project.

 List of data requests: [Untested Protocols](https://github.com/Open-Markets-Initiative/wireshark-lua/wiki/Data "Unverified Protocol Data List")
+## Support Wireshark

+Wireshark is free and open source, maintained under the nonprofit Wireshark Foundation, which relies on donations to fund development, infrastructure, and education.

+If these dissectors are useful to you, please consider supporting the foundation: [Donate to the Wireshark Foundation](https://wiresharkfoundation.org/donate/ "Wireshark Foundation Donations")
 ## Open Markets Initiative

 [![Omi](https://github.com/Open-Markets-Initiative/Directory/blob/main/About/Images/Logo.png)](https://github.com/Open-Markets-Initiative/Directory)  The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.